What Is Heaven Like?

 3. Overwhelming Beauty

 It should come as no surprise that heaven is indescribably beautiful, according to those who have glimpsed it.
 Take, for instance, the experience of St. Faustina Kowalska, (1905-1938), a young Polish saint who received manifold visions and revelations.
-She wrote down her experiences in notebooks, which the Catholic Church has subsequently approved as authentic revelations.
+She wrote down her experiences in notebooks, which the Catholic Church has consequently approved as authentic revelations.
 While it is true that she visited hell, she also had a foretaste of heaven.
 This is how she describes it:

 4. Indescribable Light